 “I hope I have a smile on my face when I go.”

 Steve responded, “I don't like to think about it.
 Roger and I found a woman dead this morning in her home near Fifth and Park Avenue.”
-Steve stopped and thought for a moment, trying to remember a name, then continued, “Mary was laying in bed with a smile on her face.
-On the coffee table in her living was a suitcase that was open and half-packed.
+Steve stopped and thought for a moment, trying to remember a name, then continued, “Mary was lying in bed with a smile on her face.
+On the coffee table in her living room was a suitcase that was open and half-packed.
 There were blood stains on her clothes; because of the tissues we found on her floor, Roger figured it was from a coughing fit Mary had before she died.
 In spite of that, she had a big smile on her face, just like this guy does.”

 “That's a shame—she didn't even get to finish packing her suitcase.
 I hope she called ahead to wherever she was going.”